 The council has a number of transformational change programmes ongoing to ensure that we will have the appropriate number of Local Government Employees and Teachers with the correct qualifications, registration and skills in the correct roles.
 The approach is to deliver rationalised management structures, new operating models and establish more cross-functional and collaborative working to improve resilience.
-A workforce planning working group is in pl working to improve resilience.
 A workforce planning working group is in place to regularly review the overall strategy and actions for our longer term Workforce Plan.
 This group will need to review the Workforce Plan alongside the workforce requirements to support recovery and renewal within the council and to ensure that development and retraining opportunities continue to be supported during this difficult time.